 Burger Week at Arcisfoodblog: 6 posts on some of the more remarkable burgers I “encountered” in the past couple of months; either homemade or in restaurants.
 Continue reading “Burger Week: #3: ‘Boerie’ Burger”

-This one is from the cookbook from “De Burgerij“, a chain of burger bars in Belgium.
+This one is from the cookbook from “De Burgerij“, a Belgian chain of burger bars with some outlets in the Netherlands nowadays.

-We already did a veggie version of the Bacon & haloumi burger with green goddess dressing from White Pepper Project.
-I didn’t mention that the Palmesteyn hamburgers are usually packed in even numbers, did I?
-Excellent excuse to give the original version a try too! 😇
+We already did a veggie version of the Bacon & halloumi burger with green goddess dressing from the now-defunct White Pepper Project.

-Burger night @Arcis today, so at least 1 veggie burger was made.
-This one is based on the Bacon & haloumi burger with green goddess dressing from White Pepper Project.
-Continue reading “Vegetarian Burger with Haloumi with Green Goddess Dressing”
+Burger night today, so at least 1 veggie burger was made.
+This one is based on the Bacon & Halloumi Burger with Green Goddess Dressing from the White Pepper Project (now-defunct so unfortunately no link to the original recipe).
+Continue reading “Vegetarian Burger with Halloumi with Green Goddess Dressing”

-Burgers are by far the biggest section of my food related bookmarks, so I have plenty to choose from when lacking inspiration.
+Burgers are by far the most significant section of my food-related bookmarks, so I have plenty to choose from when lacking inspiration.
 This one is based on the “The Pastrami Burger Bomb” from Serious Eats.
 Continue reading “Pastrami Burger with Gruyere and Coleslaw”